JamesMura/bootstrap/README.md

         ~/.chef/

-# Go to the Chef Server at http://95.138.169.81:4040/clients and create a client using the "Create" tab
+# In your browser, Go to the Chef Server at http://95.138.169.81:4040/clients and create a client using the "Create" tab

 # Enter a client name (your name) and click create.
 This will generate a private public Key pair that will be associated with the client you create.
-# Copy the Private Key into the .pem file under
+# Copy the Private Key into the .pem file under <b>DJ, is the file created before this?</b>

         ~/.chef/xxx.pem